bischoff-m/homework-latex-template/README.md

 documents.
 Check out the manual for a full list of features.

 Also, I find the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) extension useful for formatting the text.
-You can use `Alt + Q` to make the text fit the page width.
+You can use `Alt + Q` to wrap the text to the page width.

-### Configure workspace settings
+### Preconfigured workspace settings

-The page width is set using the `editor.rulers` setting in the `.vscode/settings.json` file.
+Have a look at the `.vscode/settings.json` file.
+It contains the following settings:

+- **`editor.rulers`**: This sets the page width (number of characters) for the Rewrap extension.
+- **`latex-workshop.view.pdf.viewer`**: This sets the PDF viewer to be used.
+I prefer the browser, but you can also use the built-in viewer or an external one.
-Most of the time, I also find it useful to enable the `editor.formatOnSave` setting.
-This is nice for, e.g. `align` environments, where the LaTeX Workshop extension will align the `&` characters like below.
+- **`editor.formatOnSave`**: This enables formatting the text on save.
+Most of the time I find this useful for, e.g. `align` environments, where the LaTeX Workshop extension will align the `&` characters like below.
 However, it depends on the text you are writing whether this works well or not.

 ```latex
 Before formatting: